Einstein family: Eduard "Tete" Einstein (Albert's second son)

 Eduard Einstein (28 July 1910 - 25 October 1965) was born in Zürich, Switzerland, the second son of physicist Albert Einstein from his first wife Mileva Marić.
 Albert Einstein and his family moved to Berlin in 1914.
 Shortly thereafter the parents separated, and Marić returned to Zürich, taking Eduard and his older brother Hans Albert with her.
 His father remarried in 1919 and in 1933 immigrated to the United States under the threat of Germany's rising Nazi regime.

 Eduard was a good student and had musical talent.
-Some of Eduard's poems, which refer to the same teachers as the biographical sketches in the autobiography of Nobel laureate Elias Canetti, were published in the school newspaper of the gymnasium (grammar school).
+Some of Eduard's poems, which refer to the same teachers as the biographical sketches in the autobiography of Nobel laureate Elias Canetti, were published in the school newspaper of the gymnasium (secondary school leading to higher education).
 After gymnasium, he started to study medicine to become a psychiatrist, but by the age of 21 he was diagnosed with schizophrenia.
 He was institutionalized two years later for the first of several times.
 Biographers of his father have speculated that the drugs and "cures" of the time damaged rather than aided the young Einstein.
 His brother Hans Albert Einstein believed that his memory and cognitive abilities had been deeply affected by electroconvulsive therapy treatments Eduard received while institutionalized.

 After a breakdown, Eduard had told his father Albert that he hated him, and after the father's emigration to the United States they never saw each other again.
 The father and son, whom the father fondly referred to as "Tete" (for petit), corresponded regularly before and after Eduard became ill.
 Their correspondence continued after the father's immigration to the U.S.

 Eduard remained interested in music and art, wrote poetry, and was a Sigmund Freud enthusiast.
 He hung a picture of Freud on his bedroom wall.

 His mother cared for him until she died in 1948.
 From then on Eduard lived most of the time at the psychiatric clinic Burghölzli in Zurich, where he died in 1965 of a stroke at age 55.
 He is buried at Hönggerberg Cemetery in Zurich.